josh-tf/cbv-pos/README.md

 **Note:** For Windows these commands can be run through Powershell.

-Enter the working directory and copy the `docker-compose` file:
+Enter the working directory, copy the `docker-compose` file and start the installation:
 ```sh
 cd ./cbvpos
 cp ./deploy/docker/docker-compose/development/docker-compose.yml .